AMPHIBIANS & REPTILES FAQs

 2. I want to propagate bullfrogs.
 Where do I purchase a permit?

 The Department of Agriculture is responsible for issuing permits for fish propagation, which in this case also includes bullfrogs and green frogs.
 You can reach the Department of Agriculture at (717) 772-2852, their website is www.pda.state.pa.us.

 3. I want to sell reptiles and amphibians.
 Do I need permit from the Fish and Boat Commission?

 Our regulations require that with the exception of common snapping turtles, no reptile or amphibian may be taken from the wild in PA for sale, trade or barter.
-To sell a snapping turtle, you would need to have a commercial snapping turtle permit (link to permit) Also, it is unlawful to possess, import or export species listed as endangered or threatened by the Fish and Boat Commission.
+To sell a snapping turtle, you would need to have a commercial snapping turtle permit.
+Also, it is unlawful to possess, import or export species listed as endangered or threatened by the Fish and Boat Commission.